 In the working group sessions, an array of policy options was put forth, using FileMaker software, and displayed on 60-inch HD plasma monitors.
 At the concluding plenary session, the FileMaker display filled a 10-by 30-foot screen and served as the background for the media component of the meeting.
 All conferees were issued handheld controls, with which they voted on, prioritized, and otherwise interacted with the FileMaker display, which changed to reflect their input.

-FutureView and Inner File considered and ultimately rejected many other technologies, including Flash, MySQL, PHP web applications, even iPhone.
+FutureView and Inner File considered and ultimately rejected many other technologies.

 FileMaker won out, despite the fact that it is not traditionally classed as presentation software, because of its versatility and its amenability to control over every detail.
 Efficiency was also a major factor; Inner File developers were able to deliver a smoothly working FileMaker database-presentation package in less time and at considerably less expense than with all other technologies considered.